Pat Garrett and Billy the Kid: Plot

-Garrett meets up with Sheriff Colin Baker (Slim Pickens), hoping he can provide information on Billy's whereabouts.
-Baker and his wife (Katy Jurado) go with Garrett to arrest some of Billy's old gang.
-In a gunfight, the gang members including Black Harris (L. Q. Jones) are killed and Baker is mortally wounded.
+Garrett meets up with Sheriff Colin Baker, hoping he can provide information on Billy's whereabouts.
+Baker and his wife go with Garrett to arrest some of Billy's old gang.
+In a gunfight, the gang members including Black Harris are killed and Baker is mortally wounded.
 Baker's wife comforts the dying lawman as he waits to die by a river.
 Later that evening, Garrett watches a barge floating down a river with a man shooting bottles in the water.
-Garrett and the two face off briefly from a distance before lowering their rifles.
+The two face off briefly from a distance before lowering their rifles.

-Garrett is joined by a glory-seeking John W. Poe (John Beck), who works for the Santa Fe Ring.
-The two ride southwest to meet John Chisum (Barry Sullivan), a powerful cattle baron, who informs them that Billy has been rustling his cattle again and killed some of his men; Billy once worked for him and claimed that Chisum owes him $500 of back salary.
-Anticipating Garrett's arrival in Old Fort Sumner, Billy's friend Paco (Emilio Fernández) and his family leave for Mexico, soon followed by Billy.
+Garrett is joined by a glory-seeking John W. Poe, who works for the Santa Fe Ring.
+The two ride southwest to meet John Chisum, a powerful cattle baron, who informs them that Billy has been rustling his cattle again and killed some of his men; Billy once worked for him and claimed that Chisum owes him $500 of back salary.
+Anticipating Garrett's arrival in Old Fort Sumner, Billy's friend Paco and his family leave for Mexico, soon followed by Billy.
 Along the way, Billy stops at the Horrell Trading Post, which is owned by an old friend.
-By chance, Horrell (Gene Evans) is hosting Garrett's new deputy, Alamosa Bill.
-After they finish eating, Billy and Alamosa step outside for a duel at ten paces, with Billy shooting Alamosa dead.
+By chance, Horrell is hosting Garrett's new deputy, Alamosa Bill.
+After they finish eating, Billy and Alamosa step outside for a duel at ten paces.
+Both participants cheat, and the duel ends with Billy shooting Alamosa dead.
 Meanwhile, Garrett and Poe arrive at a saloon.
 Garrett tells Poe to ride on without him and that Garrett will pick him up in Roswell in five or six days.
 Three members of Billy's gang come into the saloon.
-After taunting Holly (Richard Bright) and getting him drunk, Garrett shoots him dead after he pulls a knife.
+After taunting Holly and getting him drunk, Garrett shoots him dead after he pulls a knife.
 He tells Alias to give Billy a message that they had "a little drink together".

 Garrett rides to Roswell ahead of Poe to gather more clues on Billy's whereabouts.
-Garrett beats up a prostitute named Ruthie Lee (Rutanya Alda) and learns from her that Billy is in Fort Sumner.
-Poe arrives in Roswell to find Garrett naked and in bed with several prostitutes, and confirms that Billy is in Fort Sumner.
+Garrett beats up a prostitute named Ruthie Lee and learns from her that Billy is in Fort Sumner.
+Poe arrives in Roswell to find Garrett naked and in bed with several prostitutes, and confirms Billy's location.
 Garrett recruits an old friend he helped become a sheriff and along with Poe rides to Fort Sumner to find Billy.
 Later that night Billy and his girlfriend, the daughter of Pete Maxwell, have sex as Garrett and his two deputies arrive.
 Billy goes to get some meat and, after seeing Garrett's deputies (who are both afraid to shoot the Kid), backs into a bedroom where Garrett shoots him.
-Garrett angrily hits Poe for attempting to cut off Billy's trigger finger.
+Garrett angrily hits Poe for attempting to cut off Billy's trigger finger as a trophy.
 He stays on the porch until morning, when the townspeople of Fort Sumner, having heard the news of his death, gather to see Billy's lifeless body.
-Garrett mounts his horse and rides out of town, with a small boy throwing stones at him.
+Garrett mounts his horse and rides out of town while a small boy throws stones at him.